Halcyoninae/Halcyon_v2/README.md

 You can also find the JavaDocs here: [here](https://yttrium-terminus.github.io/halcyon/) OR [here](./docs)

+Do note that I do not constantly build the JavaDocs with each addition of tags `documentation` and are only built when I feel like it.

 ## Contributing

 The current state of the repository will not enable the usage of the ISSUEs tab.
 To contribute, like suggest a feature or report a bug, you must edit the [BUGS](External/BUGS.txt) OR [FEATURES](External/FEATURES.txt) files via a pull request.
 I will then review it from there.